popecruzdt/enablement-dynatrace-dem-101/docs/2-getting-started.md

 The demo application in this lab, AstroShop, contains OpenTelemetry instrumentation that can be picked up by OneAgent.

 Navigate to the `Settings Classic` app in the Dynatrace tenant.
-Open `OneAgent Features`.
+Open `OneAgent Features` from the **Preferences** sub-menu.
 Search for features that contain the word `OpenTelemetry`.
 Enable all OneAgent features for OpenTelemetry.

 ![OpenTelemetry OneAgent Features](../img/getting-started_dynatrace_oneagent_features_opentelemetry.png)